RIVarX/rivarjs/README.md

 It is usually readable to compose this with the previous step:<br>
 `myRIVar.set(lift((x, y) => x * y, firstRIVar, secondRIVar))`

-## Information Hiding
+## OOP

-Classes can be created as a unit of information, containing *private* variables and assignments, along with *public* variables.
-The public visibility of variables does not compromise the ability to withstand or resist changes.
-The reason is that the assignments do not override previous assignments.
+Classes contain  *private*  assignments along with *public* variables.
+The assignments do not override previous assignments.

 ```
- class A { // the unit of information
+ class A {
     constructor() {
       this.firstRIVar = new RIVar();
       // you may assign this.firstRIVar